-4QD controllers are used for locomotive speed control by model engineers worldwide, both private and commercial.
+4QD controllers are used for model locomotive speed control by model engineers worldwide, both private and commercial.
 Indeed our DNO controller, and its predecessor the VTX, were designed specifically for this application.
 Our model locomotive customers tell us that our controllers give really smooth operation and are simple to install.
-Many have controllers still going strong after 20+ years.
+Many have controllers still going strong after 25+ years.
 All our controllers have adjustable acceleration and deceleration ramp times which can be adjusted to give realistic locomotive speed control.
 The new Pro-160 has many new features and is one of the first controllers to include a readout of current, voltage, and temperature.

-As a general guide the following ranges are suitable for model locos:
+As a general guide the following controllers are suitable for model locos:

 DNO range – These are great for small / mid size locos up to 5″ / 7¼ ” gauge – with motors up to 100 amps.
 These are simple controllers that require the minimum of set-up, with adjustable gain and ramp settings.
 We see good results for locos pulling up to around 10 passengers with these.

 We have a list of all the locomotive sites and suppliers that we know about, please let us know if you’d like to be added to the list.

 There are also some locomotive knowledgebase articles that address loco specific issues.

 Here are just a few of the fantastic models that our customers have built.

 From time to time we get asked if we can do special projects.
 Here’s a picture of a custom control box that we built.